Geography of Mongolia: Mountain regions

-The Khangai Mountains, mountains also trending northwest to southeast, occupy much of central and north-central Mongolia.
+The Khangai Mountains, also trending northwest to southeast, occupy much of central and north-central Mongolia.
 These are older, lower, and more eroded mountains, with many forests and alpine pastures.

-The Khentii Mountains, trending from northeast to southwest for about 400 km, occupy central Mongolia's north eastern part.
-The northern parts are covered in taiga, while the southern parts are filled with dry steppe.
+The Khentii Mountains, trending from northeast to southwest for about 400 km, occupy central Mongolia's northeastern part.
+The northern parts are covered in taiga while the southern parts are filled with dry steppe.
 The range forms the watershed between the Arctic Ocean (via Lake Baikal) and the Pacific Ocean basins.
 Rivers originating in the range include the Onon, Kherlen, Menza and Tuul.
 These mountains also house the capital of Ulaanbaatar.

 The Khövsgöl Mountains occupy the north of the country.
 It trends from north to south and generally has a lot of steep peaks.
 Young mountain range with Alpine characteristics, high gradient, with narrow cliffs.

-Much of eastern Mongolia is occupied by a plain, and the lowest area is a southwest-to-northeast trending depression that reaches from the Gobi Desert region in the south to the eastern frontier.
+Much of eastern Mongolia is occupied by a plain and the lowest area is a southwest-to-northeast trending depression that reaches from the Gobi Desert region in the south to the eastern frontier.

 Rivers and lakes

-Some of Mongolia's waterways drain to the oceans, but many finish at Endorheic basins in the deserts and the depressions of Inner Asia.
+Some of Mongolia's waterways drain to the oceans, but many finish at endorheic basins in the deserts and the depressions of Inner Asia.
 Rivers are most extensively developed in the north, and the country's major river system is that of the Selenge, which drains via Lake Baikal to the Arctic Ocean.
 Some minor tributaries of Siberia's Yenisei River, which also flows to the Arctic Ocean, rise in the mountains of northwestern Mongolia.
 In northeastern Mongolia the Onon River drains into the Pacific Ocean through the Shilka River in Russia and the Amur (Heilong Jiang) rivers, forming the tenth longest river system in the world.

 Many rivers of western Mongolia end at lakes in the Central Asian Internal Drainage Basin, most often in the Great Lakes Depression, or at Hulun Lake, Ulaan Lake or Ulungur Lake.
 The few streams of southern Mongolia do not reach the sea but run into lakes or deserts.

 Mongolia's largest lake by area, Uvs Lake is in the Great Lakes Depression.
 Mongolia's largest lake by volume of water, Lake Khövsgöl, drains via the Selenge river to the Arctic Ocean.
 One of the most easterly lakes of Mongolia, Hoh Nuur, at an elevation of 557 metres, is the lowest point in the country.
 In total, the lakes and rivers of Mongolia cover 10,560 square kilometres, or 0.67% of the country.